-Significance Determination Proposed Mitigation Measures Significance Determination Potential Environmental Impact (Before Mitigation) (After Mitigation) A written description of how buffer areas are to be restored, protected, and maintained after construction is completed shall be provided to USFWS.
+Potential Environmental Impact Significance Determination (Before Mitigation) Proposed Mitigation Measures Significance Determination (After Mitigation) • A written description of how buffer areas are to be restored, protected, and maintained after construction is completed shall be provided to USFWS.
 Mowing of grass can occur from July through April to reduce fire hazard; however, no mowing should occur within 5 feet of elderberry shrub stems.
-Mowing shall be conducted in a manner to avoid damaging shrubs.
-Dirt roadways and other areas of disturbed bare ground within 100 feet of elderberry shrubs shall be watered at least twice a day to minimize dust emissions.
-Water shall not be sprayed directly on elderberry shrubs to avoid attracting Argentine ants.
-For those shrubs that require being moved, direct impacts on valley elderberry longhorn beetles could occur during transplanting.
+Mowing shall be conducted in a manner to avoid damaging shrubs. • Dirt roadways and other areas of disturbed bare ground within 100 feet of elderberry shrubs shall be watered at least twice a day to minimize dust emissions.
+Water shall not be sprayed directly on elderberry shrubs to avoid attracting Argentine ants. • For those shrubs that require being moved, direct impacts on valley elderberry longhorn beetles could occur during transplanting.
 Transplanting of elderberry shrubs has the potential to result in take of individual beetles because larvae or adults, if present in the stems, could be crushed or dislodged from the stems and become separated from the shrub.
 Transplanted elderberry shrubs may also experience stress, decline in health, or die due to changes in soil, hydrology, microclimate, or associated vegetation.
 The following measures shall be implemented in the event that transplantation or replacement of existing elderberry shrubs is required.
 The transplantation guidelines outlined in the Conservation Guidelines for the Valley Elderberry Longhorn Beetle (U.S. Fish and Wildlife Service 1999) shall be followed.
 These transplantation guidelines dictate the necessary timing and details of the transplanting.
 At the discretion of USFWS, shrubs that are unlikely to survive transplantation because of poor condition or location, or plants that would be extremely

-Significance Determination Proposed Mitigation Measures Significance Determination Potential Environmental Impact (Before Mitigation) (After Mitigation) difficult to move because of access problems, may be exempted from transplantation.
+Potential Environmental Impact Significance Determination (Before Mitigation) Proposed Mitigation Measures Significance Determination (After Mitigation) difficult to move because of access problems, may be exempted from transplantation.
 The loss of elderberry shrubs that must be transplanted or removed to facilitate construction of the Project shall be mitigated according to the requirements contained in the Conservation Guidelines for the Valley Elderberry Longhorn Beetle (U.S. Fish and Wildlife Service 1999).
 Elderberry shrubs shall be transplanted to or replaced in an offsite conservation area along with the appropriate number of elderberry seedlings/cuttings and associative native species as described in the Guidelines.
 In cases where transplantation is not possible, minimization ratios shall be increased to offset the additional habitat loss.
 Each elderberry stem measuring 1 inch or more in diameter at ground level that is adversely affected (i.e., transplanted, removed, or trimmed) shall be replaced, in the conservation area, with elderberry seedlings or cuttings at a ratio ranging from 1:1 to 8:1 (new plantings to affected stems) depending on the size class of the affected stem, presence or absence of exit holes, and whether the shrub is located in a riparian or a nonriparian area.
-Mitigation Measure BIO-5: Compensate for direct and indirect effects on vernal pool fairy shrimp and vernal pool tadpole shrimp habitat.
-UPRR shall compensate for direct and indirect effects on vernal pool fairy shrimp and vernal pool tadpole shrimp habitat by implementing habitat preservation and creation as mitigation.
-Mitigation credits shall be purchased prior to commencement of any Project activities that could result in habitat loss or degradation.